RaduBratan/Uni-AOOP-project/README.md

   * see reviews for my game (as developer)

 2. Use at least 8 classes (I created 10):
-- People.Admin
-- Games
+- Game
 - GameFactory
+- Review
+- ReviewFactory
+- User
+- UserFactory
-- People.Developers
+- Developer
 - DeveloperFactory
-- People.Users
-- UserFactory
-- Reviews
-- ReviewFactory
+- Admin
 - Main

 ### Documentation